Updated July 10, 2023

-The term “mortgage fraud” refers to the deliberate act of concealing, misrepresenting, or misstating facts about mortgage loans.
+“Mortgage fraud” refers to concealing, misrepresenting, or misstating facts about mortgage loans.
 The Federal Bureau of Investigation (FBI) states that mortgage fraud is any material misstatement, misrepresentation, or exclusion of a property or potential mortgage data.
 Both industrialists and individual borrowers commit these frauds.

 Let us take the real-life example of Phillip E. Hill Sr. to understand how mortgage fraud works.
 Hill was the owner of numerous companies operating in and around Georgia.
 He stated himself to be a real estate developer and was involved in purchasing and selling numerous residential properties in the Atlanta area.

 Hill planned several mortgage frauds related to selling more than 250 condominiums and 50 homes in eight Atlanta-based complexes.
-Hill directly or indirectly owned all the properties, which were sold at an inflated price to various straw purchasers, who applied for mortgage loans based on the inflated price.
-These straw purchasers agreed to use their name and credit in these mortgage flips in exchange for sharing out of the excess loan proceeds.
+Hill inflated the prices of all the properties and sold them to various straw purchasers, who then applied for mortgage loans based on the inflated prices.
+These straw purchasers agreed to use their names and credit in these mortgage flips in exchange for sharing out of the excess loan proceeds.
 Some of the properties were flipped more than once.
-The victim-lenders approved the mortgage loans based on the false documents and fraudulently inflated appraisals provided by the straw purchasers.
+The victim lenders approved the mortgage loans based on false documents and fraudulently inflated appraisals provided by the straw purchasers.

 On March 14, 2007, Hill was found guilty of fraud and money laundering in the Northern District of Georgia.
 On September 21, 2007, US District Judge sentenced him to imprisonment for 28 years.

 Mortgage fraud can broadly be categorized into two major types: